Ethiopia

 Mary's Meals in Ethiopia

-Mary’s Meals has been serving school meals in Ethiopia since 2017.
+Mary’s Meals began serving school meals in Ethiopia in 2017.

-We work with a trusted local partner to provide meals to marginalised and disadvantaged children in the impoverished Tigray region in the north-east of the country, close to the Eritrean border.
+Under normal circumstances, we provide meals to children in the impoverished Tigray region in the north-east of the country (close to the Eritrean border) through a trusted local partner.

 Food changes the story